Hymns on Nisibis — XLIII

 to that dwelling above.

-And because he did not strip off his body
+He did not strip off his body

-and cast it somewhere —
+and cast it anywhere.

-the men who went out and searched
+The men who went out to seek

-and did not find him taught
+and did not find him declared:

-that he ascended entirely in the body,
+he ascended wholly in the body,

 for he was holy in the body.

-the borrowed and the transitory.
+borrowed and passing.

-It was reproved — it separated and fell,
+Reproached, it separated and fell,

 for it is a garment of time —